annaesvensson/yellow-publish/self-review-checklist.md

 - [ ] you checked that extension settings and repository settings have the same `Description`
 - [ ] you checked that extension settings use either `Status: experimental` or `Status: available`
 - [ ] you checked that extension settings specify all the files that should be installed
+- [ ] you checked that repository has the topic `datenstrom-yellow`
 - [ ] you checked that repository has the annotated [license file](https://github.com/annaesvensson/yellow-publish/blob/main/LICENSE.md) and [gitattributes file](https://github.com/annaesvensson/yellow-publish/blob/main/.gitattributes)
 - [ ] you checked for adherence to our coding and documentation standards
 - [ ] don't keep features/settings/files that are leftovers from experimentation